cemoktra/gin-tonic/README.md

 }
 ```

-As you notice the Rust type here is a string, but in your actual code you want to use to uuid as
+As you notice the Rust type here is `String`, but in your actual code you want to use an actual
-actual [`uuid::Uuid`](docs.rs/uuid).
-Now you have to do a fallible conversion.
+[`uuid::Uuid`](docs.rs/uuid).
+Now you have to do a fallible conversion into your code.

-`gin-tonic` solves this by annotating the protobuf file:
+`gin-tonic` solves this by adding options to the protobuf file:

 ```protobuf
 import "gin/proto/gin.proto";